spark404/STM32F769I-DISCO_Blank_Project/README.md

  * In 'Middleware' set FREERTOS/Advanced settings/USE_NEWLIB_REENTRANT to 'Enabled'

- If you can't be bothered to deal with watchdogs immediately you can deactivate the IWDG as well in 'System Core'
+ If you can't be bothered to deal with watchdogs immediately you can deactivate the IWDG as well in 'System Core'.
+For now just comment out the line 'MX_IWDG_Init();' to disable the watchdog for a bit, our bsp calls take too long.
+ Not that this will be enabled if you generate code from the ioc file again.

  After making these changes generate the code again